About Us and Sound Therapy

-We are a private learning academy offering classes, workshops, and retreats on over 100 indigenous sound instruments, including Master Classes with Himalayan Singing Bowls, Gongs, and the Bonpo Shang.
-We are the foremost learning facility in North America, when it comes to educating and elevating students in the areas of Sound Therapy.
+We are a private research and learning academy offering classes, workshops, and retreats on over 100 indigenous sound instruments that we have extensively researched; including Master Classes with Himalayan Singing Bowls, Gongs, and the Bonpo Shang.
+We are the foremost learning facility in North America, when it comes to educating and elevating students in the use of Sound.

 From the dawn of civilization, the importance of sound in ritual and ceremony cannot be overemphasized.
 Ancient cultures considered sound significant in their embrace of the divine.
 And many believed that sound was a entry point or toran, that could carry them into a mystical experience.
 From East to West, spiritual harmonic knowledge was passed from civilization to civilization, culture to culture, Master to Student, from antiquity to the present day.

 We prefer to use the term 'sound therapy' over 'sound healing' as a way of separating us from the many other avenues of learning that are available today.
 Our belief is that healing is a two way street, between the health compromised and the therapist.
 Unless the patient takes an active role in their recovery, it is difficult for them to become healed.
 Their willingness to participate in their recovery is paramount in turning things around.
-Our approach to teaching Sound Therapy is through an academic examination, a scientific exploration, and a hands on approach with an emphasis on mentoring.
-That is why the 9ways Academia is the best source available today, to learn the art of Sound Therapy.
+Our approach to teaching Sound Therapy is seen through the lens of Acoustics, and through an academic examination, a scientific exploration, and a hands on approach coupled with an emphasis on mentoring, offers a dynamic approach to mastering this Art.

 The present high interest globally in the art of sound therapy has increased tenfold from just a decade ago.
 The use of Chant, Singing Bowls, Tuning Forks, Gongs, Overtone Singing, Didgeridoo, and more; has found their way into numerous diverse therapeutic applications.
 Clinical studies over the last few decades in the areas of Cognitive Neuroscience, Biomagnetism, Neuronal Plasticity, Psychology, and even Surgery, has demonstrated that music and sound has a positive relationship in assisting with medical recovery.
 The spectrum from stress reduction, to lowering blood pressure, enhancing motor function, increasing internal secretion, improving muscular activities, alleviating post surgery stress and recovery, even assisting in bone marrow transplants; music and sound has a beneficial effect on the human condition.
 Music Therapy studies conducted by leading universities throughout the world, has shown that sound increases metabolic activities within the human body.
 Accelerating respiration, and affecting the central nervous system and circulatory system of the listener AND the performer.
 For example, research conducted at the Methodist Neurological Institute has shown that music therapy has a greater impact than physical therapy on Parkinson's patients.
 Findings at Concordia University has shown that music therapy can provide a great source of solace to people who face terminal illness, and is effective in enhancing pain relief, comfort, relaxation, mood, confidence, resilience, life quality and well-being in those patients.
 Physical and psychological tests conducted at the Cleveland Clinic's Horvitz Center for Palliative Medicine clearly showed mood improvement, and decreased pain, anxiety, shortness of breath among seriously ill patients.
 This small sampling of research clearly shows that sound is an important complement to traditional healing therapies, and may influence a greater sense of well-being for those seeking non traditional avenues of recovery.
 This approach was echoed throughout Asia Minor ( during the Dark and Middle Ages ) by leading scholars and physicians of that time, whose work has attracted scant attention by the West.